TuralSuleymani/the-real-DDD-CQRS-CleanArchitecture/README.md

 ﻿# A practical, real-world Domain-Driven Design (DDD), Clean Architecture, and CQRS Example: Basket API 🛒

-> **A practical, real-world clean architecture, Domain-Driven Design (DDD) application for managing shopping basket operations.**
+> **A practical, real-world clean architecture, Domain-Driven Design (DDD) application with more than 20 design patterns for managing shopping basket operations.**

 The **Basket Bounded Context** application is a real-world example of **Domain-driven Design (DDD)**, implementing patterns like **Command Query Responsibility Segregation (CQRS)** and adhering to **Clean Architecture** principles.
 It is responsible for managing the lifecycle of shopping baskets, including: